-The bandpass filters used in this receiver are based on the article "the peaked lowpass: a look at the ultraspherical filter", by Wes Hayward, W7ZOI, Ham Radio, June 1984, Page 96.
+The bandpass filters used in this receiver are based on the article The Peaked Lowpass: a look at the ultraspherical filter, Use a pocket calculator for filter design, analysis, experimentation", Ham Radio, June 1984, Page 96, by Wes Hayward, W7ZOI.
 The main focus of the filters comes from page 104 with his discussion of the double tuned circuit of fig. 15B.
 The filters were run in AADE's Filter Design program to tune them for the bands of interest.
 Then they were built and small changes made to fine tune them.

-> One filter covers 60, 40, 30 and 20 Meters with MVAM115 varicaps and 35 turn T50-6 coils.
+One filter covers 60, 40, 30 and 20 Meters with MVAM115 varicaps and 35 turn T50-6 coils.
 With one more MVAM115 in parallel, 80 and 60 Meters can be received.

 NOTE: There is a problem with 80 Meters because the Crystal Filter frequency, 3.547 MHz is in the 80 Meter band.
 Therefore, when there is a CW signal on that frequency, it will be an untunable signal that will be heard all over the band.
 Unfortunately, that frequency is one of the most popular frequencies for CW operators.
 If the band is open with many signals, that frequency will most likely have someone on it.
 If it is weak, tuning another signal on the band slightly off its tone can help copy.

 The second filter covers 17, 15, 12 and 10 meters with MV2115 varicaps.
 If the MV2115 is replaced with a MV2104, 6 Meters can be received.